QL2024/CELTYC/README.md

 plot(supertest.o,"landscape",sort.by = "size",color.scale.cex = 0.7,overlap.size.cex = 0.6,cex=0.7)
 ```

+As we can see from the figure above, most DMCTs occur in lymphocytes (Lym), hepatocytes (Hep) and endothelial cells (EC).
+Therefore, we focus on DMCTs altered in these 3 cell types in the next procedures.

 ## Performing cell-type specific clustering
 Now that we have identified cell-type specific methylation CpG sites associated with cancer status, we can perform cell-type specific clustering on DNAm data over different sets of DMCTs for cancer-status samples, after we regress out estimated CTF.
 Here we can use the prepared DNAm matrix over a subset of CPG probes `LIHC_data$DNAm` and the cell-type fraction matrix `LIHC_data$estF` with matched samples to `LIHC_data$DNAm` for further analysis.
 We now try to do clustering restricting to 3 sets of DMCTs (stored in a list object `LIHC_data$selDMCT`): DMCTs exclusively altered with disease status in lymphocytes, hepatocytes and endothelial cells respectively.